thenexthub/Codira/docs/proposals/CPointerArgumentInterop.rst

 Pointer arguments are a fact of life in C and Cocoa, and there's no way we're going to realistically annotate or wrap every API safely.
-However, there are plenty of well-behaved APIs that use pointer arguments in well-behaved ways that map naturally to Swift argument conventions, and we should interact with those APIs in a natural, Swift-ish way.
+However, there are plenty of well-behaved APIs that use pointer arguments in well-behaved ways that map naturally to Codira argument conventions, and we should interact with those APIs in a natural, Codira-ish way.
 To do so, I propose adding language and library facilities that enable the following uses of pointer
 arguments: